Official School of Psychological Sciences Statement on Systemic Injustice and Antiracism:

 Exploring the Mysteries of the Human Mind and Brain

-The world around us is constantly changing, civil issues are ever evolving, and the pace of technological advancement is increasing.
-Daily life in the 21st century would been unrecognizable to generations alive a century ago and, arguably, it is now even more difficult for the current generation to envision what life will be like a century from now.
+The world around us is constantly changing; civil issues are ever evolving and the pace of technological advancement is increasing.
+Daily life in the 21st century would have been unrecognizable to the generations alive a century ago.
+No matter how great our imagination, it is near impossible for the current generation to envision what life will be like a century from now.
 But one thing is constant.
-Human beings are at the epicenter of this dynamic world, creating both the impediments to and impetus for progress itself, as well as the inescapable and lasting impacts of change on society.
+Human beings are at the epi-center of this dynamic world, creating both impediments to change and the impetus for progress itself, as well as the inescapable and lasting impacts of change on society.

 Psychological Science—the study of mental life and human behavior in context—is central to understanding individual and collective humanity in today’s society, especially how we are affected by, cope with, and adapt to the complexities of living in a modern world.
-Perhaps as importantly, the development of use-inspired theories of Psychological Science can help us address numerous societal challenges, not only by changing how people view, think about and interact with their environment, but by changing the environment itself, to create a better society for us all.
+Perhaps as importantly, the development of use-inspired theories of Psychological Science can help us address numerous societal challenges, by changing how people view, think about and interact with their environment, as well as changing the environment itself, to create a better society for all.

 Psychological Science scholars and practitioners can use the principles and methods of our discipline to:

-- generate more reliable predictions about how individuals might act in a given situation, for instance, in response to a crisis or natural disaster;
+- generate reliable predictions about how individuals might act, for instance, in response to a crisis or natural disaster;

-- produce more effective interventions, such as better educational training or mental health treatments;
+- produce effective interventions, such as better educational training or mental health treatments;

-- improve the design of human-centered systems that pervade our daily lives, especially those that reduce human error and save lives; and
+- improve the design of human-centered systems that pervade our daily lives, for example, that reduce human error and save lives; and

-- change public policies that govern the quality of life of our citizens more broadly.
+- improve public policies that govern the quality of life of our citizens more broadly.